gbif/data-blog/content/post/2021-10-29-clustering-occurrences.md

 This is why last year, we released an experimental data-clustering feature aiming to identify potentially related records on GBIF.
 The goal was not only to detect potential duplicates but to also find interesting relationships, such as between typification records or records originating from Natural History collections, DNA-derived sequences and citations of materials examined when publishing taxonomic treatments in journal articles.

 Records that have been included in a cluster can be found with the "is in cluster" filter in [the occurrence search](https://www.gbif.org/occurrence/search?advanced=1&occurrence_status=present&is_in_cluster=true).
-Each occurrence page belonging to a cluster will have a "CLUSTER" tab displaying the potentially related records.
+Each occurrence page belonging to a cluster will have a "CLUSTER" tab displaying the potentially related records (see a screenshot of [this example](https://www.gbif.org/occurrence/2871636339/cluster) below).

 ![Example of cluster](/post/2021-10-29-clustering-occurrences/example_cluster.png)